mattly/hpreserve/README.txt

   template for iterating over the content of the array.
 While iterating, the current item in the array is made available as a variable specified by the parent element's "local" attribute:

   <ul content='album.songs' local='song'><li content='song.name'>Song Name</li></ul>

   TODO: Currently, no attempt is made to prevent this local context variable naame from clobbering an equivalent variable name elsewhere in the variable namespace.

-* Partial Includes: Since this huge productivity booster can be replicated in Textmate (and presumably other decent html editors), elements with an "include" tag have their content replaced by the variable name in the "include" namespace and the contents are further rendered.
+* Partial Includes: Since this huge productivity booster can be replicated in Textmate (and presumably other decent html editors), elements with an "include" tag have their content replaced by the given variable.
+You may provide a default 'root' in the variable namespace with "include_base=".
+Variable substitution is performed on the given value, and a default is available:

+  <div include='{section.name}_sidebar | sidebar'></div>

+  This would render f.e. 'blog_sidebar' if 'section.name' resolved to 'blog'.
+If this value returns empty (that is, there is no 'blog_sidebar') it will render the default 'sidebar' instead.

 * Filters: given by an element's "filter" attribute and specified using a syntax similar to the "style" attribute in HTML, filters operate on the node itself, either modifying the element's contents or altering the element's properties.
-  TODO: Filters can't yet access the contents of a variable
+Filter directives are separated by semi-colons, they may be given arguments after a colon, and multiple arguments are separated by commas:

+  <a filter='capitalize; link_to: {thing.link}; truncate: 30, ...'>text</a>

 * Planned Features include more sophisticated controls for iterating over an array variable, and methods for escaping html entities in variables, including an option